mayankagarwal2212/CoWIN_Booking/README.md

 How this works:

 This will create an alert as soon as the slot gets available for booking and checks for available slots every minute.
-Once the slot is available, it will open the terminal
+Once the slot is available, it will open the terminal for you.

 Follow the steps shared on how to book the slot.
 Your slot will get booked.